microsoft/fluentui-react-native/packages/components/Button/SPEC.md

 The `Button` component has several apparance variants depending on where it's being used:

 - The default `Button` is rendered with its default styling indicating a trigger for an action.
+For mobile endpoints this is the same as 'ascent'.
-- appearance="primary": The `Button` is styled to emphasize that it represents the primary action.
+- appearance="primary"/appearance="ascent": The `Button` is styled to emphasize that it represents the primary action.
+Ascent is equivalent to primary and is based on mobile platform naming conventions.
 - appearance="subtle": The `Button` is styled to blend into its background to become less emphasized.
+- appearance="outline": The `Button` is styled similar to 'subtle' button but also includes a border.
+Implemented for mobile endpoints only.
+Maps to default on other platforms.

 ### Icon

 The `Button` component can include an `icon` that appears before or after its `children`.
 If an `icon` is provided without any other `children` passed into `Button`, then the `Button` becomes an icon-only `Button`.
+This prop is required for proper styling.

 ### Shape